-Messrs.
-Gerke and Bowen and Mses.
-Orosco and Logerwell participate in the Executive Severance Plan.
-Pursuant to the Jones Agreement, Mr. Jones participates in the Executive Severance Plan only if and to the extent that the benefits related to equity awards thereunder exceed those contained in the Jones Agreement.
+Mr. Bowen and Mses.
+Orosco, Redler, and Logerwell participate in the Executive Severance Plan.
+Mr. Gerke is no longer a participant following his retirement.
+Pursuant to the Employment Agreement, Mr. Jones participates only if and to the extent that the benefits related to equity awards thereunder exceed those contained in the Employment Agreement.

 Eligibility.
-An associate of the Company whose participation in the Executive Severance Plan is approved by the Compensation Committee is eligible.
+The Compensation Committee sets the Company associates who participate in the Executive Severance Plan.

 Severance Benefits.
-Under the terms of the Executive Severance Plan, if a participant incurs a Qualifying Termination or a Change in Control Termination (which includes a participant's Good Reason Termination within 75 days immediately preceding or within 18 months immediately following a Change in Control, as defined in the Executive Severance Plan), subject to the execution of a release, he or she is entitled to receive a lump sum severance amount equal to:
+If a participant incurs a Qualifying Termination, a Good Reason Termination, or a Change in Control Termination (which includes a participant's Good Reason Termination within 75 days immediately preceding or within 18 months immediately following a Change in Control, as defined in the Executive Severance Plan), subject to the execution of a release, he or she is entitled to receive a lump sum severance amount equal to: